Foundation for the Support of Women's Work

 Partner Focus Areas

-Grassroots women’s leadership and organizing
+Community-based women’s leadership and participation

-Women-led community development and elimination of poverty
+Women-led community development and poverty reduction

 Partnership Highlights